Laurent polynomial mirrors for quiver flag zero loci: SAGBI basis degenerations of quiver flag varieties

 \subsection{A degeneration of a flag variety}

-We follow Miller and Sturmfels in \cite{combinatorial} to present the toric degeneration of the flag variety from \cite{GL}.
-Consider the flag variety $\Fl(n;r_1,\dots,r_\rho)$.
-Let $k_i:=n-r_i.$ The Cox ring of the flag variety is generated by the top aligned minors of size $k_1,\dots,k_\rho$ of the matrix
+We follow Miller and Sturmfels in \cite[Chapter 14]{combinatorial} to present the toric degeneration of the flag variety from \cite{GL}.
+When building flag varieties as quiver flag varieties, they arise naturally as flag varieties of \emph{quotients}.
+By $\Fl(n;r_1,\dots,r_\rho)$, we denote the (partial) flag variety of quotients of $\CC^n$ of ranks $r_1>r_2>\cdots>r_\rho$ .
+Points of the flag variety are tuples of surjective maps